UnknownPug/MPBA-api/README.md

 Also in this application was used third-party APIs:

-1. [Exchange Rate API](https://app.exchangerate-api.com/dashboard) for getting exchange rate currencies
+1. [Exchange Rate API](https://app.exchangerate-api.com/dashboard) for getting exchange rate currencies.
-2. [REST Countries API](https://restcountries.com) for validation of existing countries
+2. [REST Countries API](https://restcountries.com) for validation of existing countries.